Al-Jdayde: Revitalisation

-Recent Developments
+Recent developments

 Much of al-Jdayde suffered catastrophic damage during the Syrian civil war which began in Aleppo in 2012.
-The area found itself on the front line of a four-year war of attrition between combatant forces.
+The area found itself on the front line of a four-year war of attrition between combatants.

 In particular, a series of huge underground explosions conducted by the armed opposition under Sahat Al Hatab in April 2015 devastated the neighbourhood.
 A number of monuments, museums, churches including Beit Ghazaleh, Beit Achiqbash and the Waqf of Ibshir Mustafa Pasha, were heavily damaged by fighting.
 Furthermore, numerous buildings were stripped of their fixtures and fittings and ancient decorations looted.

 A collaborative high precision survey of various monuments in the zone were completed in November 2017 by the DGAM and UNESCO to facilitate their protection and emergency consolidation.
 The process of the rehabilitation of Sahat al Hatab square, which began with back-filling of craters in 2017, continued with rubble clearance in 2018.
-Reconstruction on a number of key elements in the neighbourhood began in 2021.
-The situation regarding the full return of trees to the square is unclear.
+Reconstruction on a number of key elements in the neighbourhood have since begun.
+The situation regarding the return of trees to the square is unclear.